tom773/sim-engine-ravelin/README.md

 It uses machine learning models trained on actual Consumer Expenditure Survey data from the Bureau of Labor Statistics to make realistic spending decisions.
 Firms will use Cobb-Douglas production functions to try and reach optimal production.

-Banks don't really make decisions, but there is a complex financial system built into the simulation that models the plumbing of an economy.
+Banks don't really make decisions yet, but there is a complex financial system built into the simulation that models the plumbing of an economy.

-## Features

-- **ML-Powered Consumer Behavior**: Train decision models on real BLS consumer expenditure data
-- **Multi-Agent Simulation**: Consumers, firms, banks, and a central bank all interacting
-- **Financial System Modeling**: Balance sheets, various financial instruments (loans, deposits, bonds), and realistic banking operations
-- **REST API**: Run simulations via a simple HTTP interface
-- **Real-time State Management**: Watch the economy evolve tick by tick

-## Tech Stack

-- **Rust** (because we need that blazing fast performance ⚡)
-- **Machine Learning**: LightGBM for regression, custom feature engineering
-- **Web Framework**: Axum for the REST API
-- **Async Runtime**: Tokio for handling concurrent operations
-- **Data Processing**: Polars for fast CSV processing, ndarray for ML operations

 ## Project Structure